 When the paint is fully dry carefully and slowly peel off the masking tape.
 Touch up any sections where the paint is uneven.
 Hang the frames on a wall together as a set for maximum impact.

-The best thing about this tutorial is that it brings the most ugly picture frames back to life.
+The best thing about this tutorial is that it brings the ugliest picture frames back to life.
 It works great on wood, plastic and metal frames.
 Plain, thick, thin, extravagant and ornate.
-Go find the gaudiest frames you can and give them a quick and easy makeover with this DIY!
+To find the gaudiest frames you can and give them a quick and easy makeover with this DIY!